Countertop refinishing is a way for you to preserve your current countertop by surfacing them with liquid bonding agents.

 Color Matching Available

-Just like house-painters, counter refinishers do a good job of matching existing colors, if that's something you want.
-Or, you may decide to go a totally different route and switch colors.
+Just like house painters, counter refinishers do a good job of matching existing colors, if that's something you want.
+You may decide to go a different route and switch colors.

 Generally, you will be presented with a set list of colors rather than being able to choose any color from the color wheel.